 Sometimes the mattress in question has been a little abused by not being rotated when it needs it.
 Maybe you notice how it’s compressed in the middle when you look at it off to the side.
-That’s because you sleep in the same spot all of the time.
-You know you do.
+That’s because you sleep in the same spot all of the time, and you know you do.

 Other times you’re ready for a mattress that’s a little better than the one you have now.
 You’ve spotted a deal, and since you spend about one-third of your life in bed, you’re willing to upgrade.

-With everything else we have going on in life, who has time to think about their mattress when it’s not obviously a problem.
+With everything else we have going on in life, who has time to think about their mattress when it doesn’t seem to be a problem?

 Other times the choice isn’t so clear.

-Sometimes the mattress looks okay on the surface, but you’re waking up with back pain.
+Sometimes the mattress looks okay on the surface, but you wake up with back pain.

 Some of them are obvious.
-For example, you’ve had a car accident.
-It’s thrown your back out of alignment.
+For example, you’ve had a car accident, and it’s thrown your back out of alignment.